Grief.

 ~ Romans 12:15

-It’s Wednesday, and the gravitas of yesterday’s election hangs in the air.
+I wrote this post on Wednesday while the gravitas of the election hung thick in the air.
 Some of you reading this post are rejoicing at the results while others are mourning.
 How do we hold that tension as followers of Christ?
 When we are celebrating, how do we comfort our brothers and sisters who are grieving… when they are grieving the same thing we are celebrating?
 Likewise, how do we empathize with those rejoicing when we are caught in a web of grief.
-This is not easy, and this lack of capacity cripples the Body of Christ from our intended unity in the midst of diversity.
+This is not easy, and this lack of capacity cripples the Body of Christ from our intended unity in the midst of our diversity.

 I don’t have any easy answers for you… but somehow we must grapple with this dilemma.